Async Rust, Part Three: IO

 The revents field ("returned events") is similar but used for output rather than input.
 After poll returns, the bits in this field indicate whether the corresponding descriptor was one of the ones that caused the wakeup.
 We could use this to poll only the specific tasks that the wakeup is for, but for simplicity we'll ignore this field and poll every task every time we wake up.

 Our async IO functions, accept, write_all, and print_all, need a way to send pollfds and Wakers back to main, so that main can call libc::poll.
-We'll add a couple more global Vecs for this, plus a helper function to populate them:Whenever we hold more than one lock at a time, we need to make sure that all callers lock them in the same order.
+We'll add a couple more global Vecs for this, plus a helper function to populate them:Whenever we hold more than one lock at a time, we need to make sure that all callers lock them in the same order, to avoid deadlocks.
 We're locking POLL_FDS before POLL_WAKERS here, so we'll do the same in main.

 static POLL_FDS: Mutex<Vec<libc::pollfd>> = Mutex::new(Vec::new());